AnnaHollander/AnnaHollander.github.io/index.md

 <p> "Without music, life would be a mistake"</p>
 <p> My name is Anna Hollander and I am a junior at Lehigh University majoring in Journalism and Communications major with double minor in Music and Music Industry.
 This semester I enrolled in Data Visualzation class to learn how to tell powerful and effective stories in a creative and interdisciplainary way.
 Here is a sampling of the different types of Data Visualizations that I have created.
 I hope you enjoy them! </p>
 <h1> Comic Strip </h1>
-<p> Here is a comic strip to  I made using the program 'pixton.' </p>
+<p> Here is a comic strip to  I made using the program 'pixton.'to better tell you a little bit about myself. </p>
 <iframe src="//www.pixton.com/embed/yd8obfwx" frameborder="0" width="100%" height="384" allowfullscreen></iframe>
 </body>
 </html>